sodaviz/soda/docs/source/interfaces/TooltipConfig.rst

 .. container:: content

-  The list of Annotations that will get the tooltip
+  The Annotations to which the interaction is applied.

 backgroundColor
 ***************